 Schematic demonstrating the thickened visceral and parietal pleura in a patient with fibrothorax.

 Most patients with fibrothorax present with dyspnea on exertion.
 While a large effusion may present with shortness of breath even at rest or with minimal exertion, most patients with fibrothorax will admit having dyspnea for a period of weeks to months before seeking medical help.
 And while some patients can report the inciting event (such as being diagnosed with pneumonia and being treated for it), most cannot.
 A patient who appears septic is most likely suffering from empyema and needs an expedited workup.
 On physical exam, one may appreciate limited excursion on the affected hemithorax, decreased breath sounds, and dullness to percussion.

 In order to understand the underlying clinical process that may have resulted in a fibrothorax, it is important for the surgeon to elicit a good history from the patient.
-Causes of chronic effusion such as congestive heart failure, end-stage renal dialysis, hepatic insufficiency, history of any recent surgeries ...
+Causes of chronic effusion such as congestive heart failure, end-stage renal dialysis, hepatic insufficiency, history of any ...